"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 I use Semrush for keyword research here.
 This is because it’s more versatile and robust than many of the keyword tools out there.

-For the experiment, I took the Black Friday search term into the Semrush Keyword Magic Tool, you can see the result in the image below.
+For the experiment, I took the Black Friday search term into the Semrush Keyword Magic Tool, and you can see the result in the image below.

 Now we have more detailed keyword data about the Black Friday search term.